Stay safe and check the latest government advice at Coronavirus Victoria.

 Delve deeper than Hosier Lane and discover less-publicised artworks hidden across the city.
 Like Blender Lane, the original home of urban art incubator, Blender Studios.
 The unsigned cul-de-sac is a whirl of tags, stencils, graffiti art and paste-ups.
 For more hidden gems explore Flash Forward, the epic creative program taking over Melbourne's laneways.
 Spot a collage of pandemic workers plastered on the side of a pub in Lees Place and a rainbow dragon rising over Rose Lane.

 Seeking out the strangest ways to dine is a competitive sport for Melburnians.
 It’s not uncommon to celebrate a birthday in a secret underground cheese cave.
 Or dine in someone else’s vintage-adorned living room like local treasure Mr Price’s.
 At Kata Kita, your food is served by robot kitty waiters, and at Korean fried chicken joint Sam Sam the robots do the cooking.
 Before you can sip politically-themed drinks at Berlin Bar you need to ring the doorbell and choose – the East or West side of Cold War Berlin?

 Going to a rooftop bar that isn't in the CBD

 You’ve drunk cocktails under the stars at a rooftop bar in the city centre.
 But have you sipped a glass of wine in a rooftop oasis in Carlton?
-Quirky Wolf’s Lair is hidden inside Carlton institution Jimmy Watson’s.
-European curios decorate the walls of the cosy downstairs bar.
-Upstairs there are treetop views from picnic tables.
+Quirky Wolf’s Lair is hidden inside local institution Jimmy Watson’s.
+Enjoy treetop views from picnic tables.
 Or make a sunset stop in Kensington for an Italian feast overlooking the glittering city skyline.
 The seafood and pasta masters at Rick’s Place are famous for running one of the friendliest joints in town.